 1. border and migration studies in relation to spaces of conflict;

 2. the territory and architecture, infrastructure and landscape;

 3. critical theories probing (the boundaries of) architecture as a discipline

 4. design thinking in relation to design methodologies.

 The series is theoretical and historical in its scope and presents discussions relevant to international contemporary scholarship in architecture.

 This book poses a simple question: how is this architecture possible?
 To respond, it will embark on a captivating journey through many singular architectural concepts.
 The entasis of Doric columns, Ulysses and desert islands will outline an architectural act that moves beyond representation.
 A ...

 November 30, 2021

 This book explores the notion of mapping in architectural discourse.
-Firstly locating, positioning and theorising mapping, it then makes explicit the relationship between research and design in architecture through cartography and spatial analysis.
+First locating, positioning and theorizing mapping, it then makes explicit the relationship between research and design in architecture through cartography and spatial analysis.
 It proposes three distinct modalities: tool, ...